Innocent Blue Eyes

 - Fullmetal Alchemist's Winry has very bright blue eyes, which she got from her parents.
 Her eyes probably fit the first meaning.

-- Mikado from Durarara is a subverted bait-and-switch of Innocent Blue Eyes.
-Early in the series, the audience thinks he's your average Naďve Newcomer, trusting and uncorrupted by Ikebukuro city, but later, we find out he's actually been the cold and calculating chessmaster and leader of the dollars this whole time, has been Obfuscating Stupidity, and is the type of person you don't want to cross.
+- Mikado from Durarara!! is a subverted bait-and-switch of Innocent Blue Eyes.
+Early in the series, the audience thinks he's your average Naïve Newcomer, trusting and uncorrupted by Ikebukuro city, but later, we find out he's actually been the cold and calculating chessmaster and leader of the dollars this whole time, has been Obfuscating Stupidity, and is the type of person you don't want to cross.
 On one occasion, he actually shivved a guy with a pen.
 It's at this point that you realize they were actually Icy Blue Eyes all along.

-- Reinforce Zwei of Magical Girl Lyrical Nanoha has the bluest eyes of the series, emphasizing the childlike innocence of the character, as well as her magical nature (The first Unison Device created since the days of Ancient Belka) and her affinity to ice.
+- Reinforce Zwei of Lyrical Nanoha has the bluest eyes of the series, emphasizing the childlike innocence of the character, as well as her magical nature (The first Unison Device created since the days of Ancient Belka) and her affinity to ice.

 - Chrono Crusade has a couple of different examples.
-Siblings Rosette and Joshua Christopher both have blue eyes with golden hair—as children, they both seemed to have it to represent innocence, but as they get older, Rosette becomes The Hero, while Joshua goes insane after being recruited by the villains, and then they're definitely the "icy" version.
+Siblings Rosette and Joshua Christopher both have blue eyes with golden hair—as children, they both seemed to have it to represent innocence, but as they get older, Rosette becomes The Heroine, while Joshua goes insane after being recruited by the villains, and then they're definitely the "icy" version.
 Joshua's eye color could also represent his lost innocence.

 - Vash from Trigun has softer, kinder innocent turquoise eyes in contrast to his twin brother's lighter, icier gaze.
 This difference may represent their different personalities.

-- Amati from Spice And Wolf has the "baby blues" variant, emphasizing his youth.
+- Amati from Spice and Wolf has the "baby blues" variant, emphasizing his youth.
 He even has golden hair.

 - Mahou Sensei Negima!: